 How to apply

 For anything beyond a simple claim, it is best to seek assistance from a specialist.
-Benefits of using a specialist firm to help with your R&D claim include peace of mind that what you’re claiming for is eligible, assurance that your claim is maximised to its full potential, and minimising possible delays.
+The benefits of using a specialist firm to help with your R&D claim include peace of mind that what you’re claiming for is eligible, assurance that your claim is maximised to its full potential, and minimising possible delays.

 In the event that HMRC believes you’ve got it wrong, they may make an enquiry which will delay any payments by a few months.
 The absolute worst case scenario involves penalties for misfiling the application.
-Chat to us if you’d like to look into getting a specialist accountant to help you claim for R&D tax credits.

 To support your claim, log in to HMRC’s online service with your Government Gateway ID and provide the necessary details.